dotWee/MicroPinner/README.md

 ## Features

 <b>The application itself</b>

-+ consumes no memory in the background - no background-services, no background-processes
++ consumes no memory in the background (no background-services, no background-processes)
-+ has no impact on your battery - it uses only native functions of Android
++ has no impact on your battery as it uses only native functions of Android
-+ is compatible down to Android Jelly Bean
++ is compatible down to Android 4.1 Jelly Bean (sdk16)
 + weights less than 850kb (Version v2.0.1)
 + is fully open source!

 <b>Design & UI</b>

-MicroPinner follows the official [Material Design](https://www.google.com/design/spec/components/dialogs.html#dialogs-specs) specs for dialogs.
++ MicroPinner follows the official [Material Design](https://www.google.com/design/spec/components/dialogs.html#dialogs-specs) guidelines for dialogs.

 <b>Customization</b>

-You can customize the notifications title and content text as well as its system wide priority (choose between *normal*, *minimal*, *low* and *high*) and visibility (choose between *public*, *private* and *secret*) if you're running Android Lollipop and up.
++ You can customize the notifications title and content text, as well as its system wide priority (choose between *normal*, *minimal*, *low* and *high*) and visibility (choose between *public*, *private* and *secret*) if you're running Android Lollipop and up.
-Created pins are restored on reboot.
++ Created pins are restored on reboot.
 Delete them by simply swiping it away.

 ## Screenshots